Are You on the List of Good Employees?

 Fundamentally, here are the qualities, skills, characteristics, attitudes, beliefs, and values that will get your name on the list of good employees.
 Do you think being considered a good employee is a good thing?
 You bet.
 You think right.
 It is.
 Good employees garner gratitude, privileges, and success.
 Why not be a good employee?
 Here's how:

-- Good employees work hard.
 They don't work for show like staying late when the boss does or coming in early so that they are seen as hard workers.
 They just work hard and accomplish a lot as a result.

-- Good employees seek growth and development.
 Never satisfied to remain still, your good employees want to grow their capacity as a human being.
 They want to grow their skills and experience as a valued employee.
 Good employees want to grow their skills, capabilities, contributions, breadth of influence, positive impact, exceptional results, and more.

-- Good employees are accountable.
 Good employees take responsibility for themselves and their actions and decisions.
 They don't finger point and blame others for less than stellar performance or results.
 They don't make excuses or blame a lack of resources when projects or initiatives fail to work out.

-- Good employees value others.
 Good employees foster teamwork, exhibit well-developed emotional intelligence to understand other employees and work situations and listen to reinforce that they value other employees.

-- Good employees seek to expand their reach and contribution.
 Not satisfied to do just their job, good employees exhibit the desire and the will to contribute more to their organization.
 They help other employees who fall behind.
 They ask their boss for additional responsibilities and opportunities to add value.

-- Good employees are committed to continuous improvement.
 Not content with the status quo, good employees constantly look for ways to do their jobs more effectively and efficiently.
 Each project is reviewed and analyzed.
 Good employees learn from and change their approach and actions based on the success or failure of their initiatives.